 Barefoot Running vs. Shoes

 You want me to run barefoot?
 When my friend Ted suggested it, I was training for my first marathon.
-I was fairly new to long distance running and the idea of getting rid of my comfortable shoes and expensive orthotics seemed preposterous.
+I was relatively new to long distance running, and the idea of getting rid of my comfortable shoes and expensive orthotics seemed preposterous.

 - Which is better, running with shoes or barefoot?